-The Company also commenced leach extraction testwork at McClelland Laboratories, Inc. in Sparks, Nevada for the Tailings.
-This testwork program was to evaluate the potential for leach extraction of gold and silver from representative samples collected from the Tailings during the 2014 Auger Sampling program.
-A key aspect of this leach testwork program is that the Tailings will be subjected to additional grinding prior to leaching.
+The Company also commenced leach extraction testwork at McClelland Laboratories, Inc. in Sparks, Nevada for the MMTRO.
+This testwork program was to evaluate the potential for leach extraction of gold and silver from representative samples collected from the Mexico Mine Tailings during the 2014 Auger Sampling program.
+A key aspect of this leach testwork program was that the tailings material would be subjected to additional grinding prior to leaching.
 Testwork completed in the late 1980's indicated that additional grinding of the tails may significantly improve precious metal recoveries by cyanide leaching.
-This testwork will also include additional metallurgical and mineralogical characterization of the Tailings, which will assist in optimizing recovery strategy.
+Testwork at McClelland Laboratories was also to include additional metallurgical and mineralogical characterization of the Mexico Mine Tailings, to assist in optimizing recovery strategy.
 Cyanide leach extraction technology is one of the most commonly applied technologies globally for gold and silver extraction and recovery.
-Subsequent to the end of June, the cyanide leach extraction testwork program did not replicate satisfactory leach extraction figures from the late 1980's and therefore this aspect of the testwork has been discontinued.
+Subsequent to the end of June, the cyanide leach extraction testwork program did not replicate satisfactory leach extraction figures from the late 1980's and therefore this aspect of the testwork has been discontinued for the present time.

-The testwork program also included metallurgical and mineralogical characterization of the tailings, which has provided some insight as to the characterization of the gold and silver in the tailings.
+The testwork program also included metallurgical and mineralogical characterization of the Mexico Mine Tailings, which has provided some insight as to the characterization of the gold and silver in the Mexico Mine Tailings.
 As a result additional testwork is planned to assess the potential of producing a gold-silver concentrate for toll treatment at an offsite processing facility.

 Importantly, analysis has shown the Mexico Mine Tailings have a silica content of greater than 80%.
-The combination of high precious metals content and high silica content offers potential for the tailings to be sold to smelters for use as a smelter flux.
+The combination of significant precious metals content and high silica content offers potential for the Mexico Mine Tailings to be sold to smelters for use as a smelter flux.
 Expressions of interest have been received and are being pursued.
-Smelting is a pyrometallurgical process that is utilized to recover metals from concentrates, and in addition it typically recovers a significant portion of the precious metals from the flux.
+Smelting is a pyrometallurgical process that is utilized to recover metals from concentrates and ores, and in addition it typically recovers a significant portion of the precious metals from the flux.

 In addition, the Company has received Expressions of Interest from groups to finance and/or enter into a joint venture for the MMRTO.
-The Company is pursuing these interests simultaneously with the leach testwork program.
+The Company is pursuing these interests simultaneously with the above options.